vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vsphere-with-tanzu-nsxt.md

 >**Note** In this scenario, the SaaS endpoints refer to Tanzu Mission Control, Tanzu Service Mesh, and Tanzu Observability.

-The following tables list recommendations for deploying Tanzu Kuberentes Clusters on the Supervisor Cluster:
+The following tables list recommendations for deploying Tanzu Kubernetes Clusters on the Supervisor Cluster:

 |**Decision ID**|**Design Decision**|**Design Justification**|**Design Implications**|
 | --- | --- | --- | --- |